fabianlee/gcp-gke-clusters-ingress/README.md

 1. A public HTTPS LB Ingress that exposes services to the world (your public customers)
 2. A private TCP LB that exposes services only to internal consumers (internal management tools)

+The internal TCP LB is meant for internal services that, for example, should only be exposed to employees or those on the corporate Intranet.
+Example could be the Kubernetes dashboard, Prometheus web interface, or perhaps a custom User/Product Web UI.

 # Network and Cluster summary